 From Concept to Daily Practice

 Rejection therapy works.
-The research supports it.
-The anecdotal evidence is overwhelming.
+The lived evidence is overwhelming.
 The problem was never the concept.
 It was the lack of a system to make it consistent.
+The 30-day rejection therapy challenge list covers the static curriculum, from easy asks to savage approaches.
 Reading about rejection therapy is like reading about cold approach techniques without ever leaving the house.
 The information is necessary but insufficient.
 Coach Rizz provides the structure, the incentives, and the accountability that turn a one-time experiment into a daily practice.
 The timer starts.
 The mission appears.
 You either move or you freeze.
 There is no third option.